 In this post, I am going to discuss the magnetic and electric field effect in an electrical substation and where it comes.
 So let’s go.

-We all know that an electrical substation usually has a powerful magnetic and electric field.
+We all know that an electrical substation usually has a powerfull magnetic and electric field.
 This electric and magnetic field used to create by the incoming and outgoing transmission and distribution line which enters the electrical substation.

-When you are making an electrical substation, no matter where it is, you have to calculate the intensity of electric and magnetic field and this is the only way that you can save the ordinary people for this effect.
+When you are making an electrical substation, no matter where it is, you have to calculate the intensity of the electric and magnetic field and this is the only way that you can save the ordinary people for this effect.

 Now there are Some Reasons Why Electric and Magnetic Field Created: